Skip to main content

 An 8-inch, 10-inch, and 14-inch Draft King BigTop Galvanized Steel Multi-Flue Chimney Cap.
 Each cap has a clay flue tile inside.

 Imagine your flue extends three inches from your chimney’s crown.
-With five inches of extra space added, that means your chimney needs an eight-inch Draft King BigTop cap.
+With six inches of extra space added, that means your chimney needs an ten-inch Draft King BigTop cap.

 The table below will help you find the right chimney cap height based on the height of your flue tile: